 |w/c 13 February 2017||Publication of 2015/16 Annual Report|

-This, our second integrated report, summarises our wider value proposition.
-It describes our financial and non-financial performance and the ways in which we interact with people and the environment to generate value and control risks.
+This is our third annual integrated report, focusing on the wider impacts of our business and the resources we depend on.
+It describes our financial and nonfinancial performance and the ways in which we interact with people and the environment to sustain value and control risks.

 We believe that an integrated sustainability strategy can be harnessed to drive innovation as well as yield economic and reputational success.

-Crest Nicholson Holdings plc (Crest Nicholson), a leading residential developer operating in the Southern half of England, today announces its half-year results for the six months ended 30 April 2016.
+Crest Nicholson Holdings plc (Crest Nicholson) today announces its final results for the year ended 31st October 2016.

 Beware of share fraud